New Zealand lawmaker quits after allegedly sending lewd pics

 “I think it’s very obvious that he’s lied to police and a lot of other people,” Collins said.

-She said police had told her they were likely to reopen their investigation into Falloon in light of the new information.

-Falloon, 37, was not available for comment Tuesday and police did not immediately confirm if they planned to investigate further.
-Police had earlier said they didn’t intend to press charges.
+Falloon, 37, was not available for comment Tuesday.
+Police said they were seeking further information based on the new allegations and asked people to contact them if they knew anything.
+Police said they had earlier concluded the first complaint hadn’t reached the evidence threshold required to press charges.

 Under New Zealand law, a person can face up to two years in jail if they are found guilty of posting a digital communication with the intention of harming a victim.